 How to Do a Run Streak: Tips from a Run Coach

 If you’re wondering how to do a run streak, I’m here to help.
 As a running coach and streaker who has finally figured out the right balance to successfully carry on a run streak, I can give you pointers.
-And I have plenty of experience, as I’ve tried several run streaks, many times making mistakes (and once getting hit by a motorbike) until I got the right run streak training program figured out.
+And I have plenty of experience, as I’ve tried several run streaks, many times making mistakes (and once getting hit by a motorbike) until I got the right training program of daily runs figured out.
+Doing a running streak requires a careful balance of consistency, light rest days, and varied intensity to minimize your risk of overtraining injuries.

 What Is a Run Streak?

 Before we get into how to do a run streak, first let’s cover what a run streak is.
 The concept of a run streak is simple: run every day for a set period of time.
-Most runners qualify a run as consisting of at least 1 mile of running to count for the streak.
+The official definition of a run streak calls for running at least 1 mile a day to count for the streak.

-According to Streak Runners International, Inc., and United States Running Streak Association, Inc., the minimum to count for a run streak is at least one mile (1.61 kilometers) within each calendar day.
+According to Streak Runners International, Inc., and United States Running Streak Association, Inc., the minimum to count for a run streak is at least one mile (1.61 kilometers) within each calendar day to stay on the active run streak list.

 The amount of time and exact miles of your run streak is flexible.
 Some people run 100 miles a week for a run streak while others run 7 miles a week.
-And some people do a run streak for a month while others do run streaks for years.
+And some people do a run streak for a month while others streak for a duration of years.

 You might set a goal to do a run streak for a few weeks to start, or, if you are a more experienced runner, you might do a run streak for a season or even for a year.